Sponsor Licence Guidance

 4. Failure to Cooperate with Home Office Checks

-Organisations applying for a Sponsor Licence must be prepared for potential Home Office compliance visits.
+Organisations making a Sponsor Licence application must be prepared for potential Home Office compliance visits.
 Failure to cooperate with these visits or lack of evidence to demonstrate the genuine need for a licence could lead to a refusal.

 5. Criminal or Civil Penalties